12 experiences you can only have in Australia

 Catch a game of footy

-Much like in the States, football is the most popular sport in Australia.
-But don't expect helmets, slot receivers and zero blitzes in this version of "footy."
-Called the Australian Football League (AFL), it's played on an oval-shaped field in front of rabid fans.
-It looks like a mash-up of soccer, football and rugby with 18 players to a side.
+Football is the most popular sport in Australia.
+But don't expect helmets, waggles and zero blitzes in this version of "footy."
+It's called the Australian Football League (AFL).
+Played on an oval-shaped field in front of rabid fans, it looks like a mash-up of soccer, football and rugby with 18 players to a side.
 You don't have to understand it to enjoy the atmosphere.

 The season runs March-September, and if you're visiting Melbourne, you're in luck.
 Half of the teams in the league are based in the metro area, and several play regularly at the downtown Melbourne Cricket Ground (known locally as "The G").
 It's the largest stadium in Australia with over 100,000 seats and was even a site for the 1956 Summer Olympics.